 You can drive as soon as you are off of the narcotic pain medication, and feel alert enough and physically able to do so.

 Patients who have a tummy tuck go home the same day.
 Someone will need to drive you home and stay with you the first night.

 When can I have sex after a tummy tuck procedure?

 You may have sex when you feel comfortable enough.
 However, we suggest waiting a week to give your incision time to heal.
 Too much stress on your incision can cause it to reopen.

 Will I have scars?

 You will have one long incision across your abdomen, usually extending upward from hip to hip.
 You will also have an incision around your belly button.
 You will have an adhesive glue or steri-strips covering your incisions.
-Your incisions can get wet 48 hours after surgery.
-Do not apply any ointment or scar products to your incision until discussed with Dr. Pittman.
+Your incisions can get wet 48 hours after surgery, so do not apply any ointment or scar products to your incision until discussed with Dr. Pittman.
 Many patients will often choose to undergo FraxisPro laser treatment to their incisions to help optimize the long-term cosmetic result.